microsoft/vscode-cpptools/Documentation/LanguageServer/FAQ.md

 #### Force semantic IntelliSense

 If you want IntelliSense to operate on your files even when all #include directives do not resolve, then you can choose the `Force semantic IntelliSense` code action to always use the new IntelliSense engine.
-You can also set the `C_Cpp.intelliSenseEngineFallack` setting to `"Disabled"`.
+You can also set the `C_Cpp.intelliSenseEngineFallback` setting to `"Disabled"`.

 ## How do I get the new IntelliSense to work with MinGW on Windows?